-While you can’t predict all homeownership costs to the last penny, you can come up with a rough estimate of how owning a home will affect your budget.
-A REALTOR® can help you figure out how much you can afford, the potential mortgage payment you’d make, your local property taxes, and repair costs you might want to consider as a homeowner.
+You know all homeownership costs, but you can estimate how owning a home will affect your budget.
+A REALTOR® can help you determine how much you can afford, the potential mortgage payment you’d make, your local property taxes, and repair costs you might want to consider as a homeowner.

 Before you apply for a loan, request a free credit report to find out what a lender would see.
 If your report has errors, you can correct them before they affect your ability to qualify for a mortgage loan.
 And you might be able to take steps to improve your credit before purchasing a property.

 Create a Wish List

 There’s probably not a home that will offer every single amenity you desire, but you should have a general idea of what you’re looking for.
 So while a home with fewer than two bathrooms may be non-negotiable, perhaps you’d see the potential in one with a smaller kitchen or a not-so-appealing exterior paint job.

 It’s never too early to talk to a REALTOR® when you know you’re going to buy a home.
 A REALTOR® can answer your questions about the homebuying process and help you avoid surprises along the way.